psychemedia/middle-english-romances/havelock-the-dane.md

 Willam Wendut was that other
 That hire ledde, Roberdes brother,
 That was with at alle nedes:
-Wei is him that god man fedes !
+Wei is him that god man fedes!
 ' yde, Ms.
 I